Frequently Asked Questions

-A: No. Our waitlist is free to join, all we ask is that families come in for a tour of the facilities first.
+A: No. Our waitlist is free to join, all we ask is that families check us out on our website or social media before filling out a waitlist form.
 Only when a family is offered a spot they will be asked for a last month’s deposit.
 For more questions about our waitlist procedure, please contact one of our locations to speak with a Director.

 Q: Do you offer subsidized spots?

 A: Unfortunately, we do not.
 Please see the City of Toronto website for subsidized child care locations.